isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - We’re going to use the `carpenter` package, which is just a Gleam wrapper around Erlang’s ETS bindings
 - A cache is just going to be a Carpenter table with string keys
-- Carpenter includes functions to create new sets, insert and remove items, etc.
+- Carpenter includes all functions the functions you'd expect to see, like functions to create new sets, insert and remove items, and so on
 -->

 ---